Entry & Submission Criteria

 - Teams to be made up of 1-6 students enrolled in a UTS degree (undergraduate or postgraduate);

 - All team members must be enrolled at the time of registration

 - New and innovative products, ideas or services at any developmental stage may be submitted as the basis for the Lean Canvas.
-Ideas must be new and may not be a part of an existing business;
+Ideas/startups must not be earning revenues at the time of registration

 - Intellectual property (IP) associated with the project will remain with the teams;

 - Your team will be disqualified if there is any evidence of copyright infringements or plagiarism;

-- Teams must identify themselves using the team name and the team member’s names on their submission;
+- Teams must identify themselves using team member’s names, and student ID numbers on their submission;

 - The judges decision is final and cannot be appealed against

 - What are the key societal, work/study related problems/issues that annoy you – list them